mashedcreative/gift-aid-for-woocommerce/README.md

 ## Installation

-1. Upload `woocommerce-gift-aid` to the `/wp-content/plugins/` directory
+1. Upload the `woocommerce-gift-aid` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin in the 'Products' tab of the WooCommerce settings